jeanstkng/phaser-gario/README.md

 This is necessary for creating the cells/food for players to eat.

-[Supabase CLI](https://supabase.com/docs/guides/cli/getting-started) is required to login and deploy the functions to supabase, run them from supabase folder, consider this is my `settings.json` if using vscode:
+[Supabase CLI](https://supabase.com/docs/guides/cli/getting-started) is required to login and deploy the functions to supabase, run commands from supabase folder, consider this is my `settings.json` if using vscode, but it should be automatically configured when installing supabase cli:

 ```
 {